SyncfusionExamples/version-history-in-word-processor/client-side/TypeScript/README.md

-# How To Configure Version History in Client-side.
+# How to Configure Version History in Client-side.

 Please follow the below steps to configure the version history in client-side.

-## Configure version history

-1. Document opened in Document Editor can be saved in the below options.
+1. Document opened in Document Editor can be saved in the following options.

    a.
-Save the document based on the number of content changes operation
+Save the document based on the number of content changes operation.
    ```
    container.contentChange = (args: ContainerContentChangeEventArgs): void => {
      if (container.documentEditor.enableCollaborativeEditing) {